joeyagreco/ranger-reloaded/README.md

 ## Configuration

-To change the ports that are being scanned, simply update the list in the `app.properties` file.
+To change the ports that are being scanned, simply update the `ports` list in the `app.properties` file.

 ## Contributing